 The numbers speak for themselves.
 More than four-fifths of the Czech population (85 %) are overwhelmed by advertising, and according to Focus, only a quarter of them believe it.
 Those under 35 are less trusting of all forms of advertising (OMG Research).
 Millennials are much more likely to buy what their friends have recommended than what they see advertised.
 Generation Z is even clearer about it – they deliberately ignore everything that is presented and sold in the traditional way.
 Customers have become very promiscuous, and brand fidelity has become under-the-counter merchandise.

-The less attention we pay to consumers, the more they try to engage with brands.
+The less attention consumers pay to ads, the more brands try to reach them.
 They remember the golden era of advertising, when media massage worked.
 Strongly encouraged by information about rising media spending, the advertising industry misused this as a symbol of the success of its activities.
 In the rush of events, the brand is forced to spend more and more money in both online and offline media in an effort to maintain its position for a while.
 Microscopically accurate measurement of increased performance leaves the tracking of effectiveness, i.e. the return on investment, in its wake.
 This increases saturation even more.
 At the same time, however, it reduces the willingness of consumers to pay attention to advertising messages down to mere single percentage points.
 Agencies counter this with the argument that there is a need for even greater intervention, so that the brand enters the consumer's awareness.
 The current situation in many disciplines even rewrote Paret's principle from 80:20 to 60:40.
 That is, 60 % of your turnover comes from 40 % of your customers.
 However, the marketing seems to be lagging when twice as many customers generate 20 percent less revenue, loyalty is decreasing, and the price of "possible" intervention is rising.

 And another number: 70 % of people (Focus survey) do not trust the content of advertising messages.
 Does this seem normal?
 OK.
 If you chose a hotel on Booking.com for which almost three quarters of users expressed their distrust, would you go there?
 And if you read in an Internet review that satisfaction with a travel agency's services was around 30 %, would you trust it with your holiday budget?
 This is what an assessment of the so-called outbound advertising would look like:

 And yet, brands are driven to keep putting a substantial part of their budgets into tools that are evidently failing, mostly with a recommendation from an agency that they should be more creative and irresistible than the dozens of others that we, as consumers, have to swallow at the same time.
-That's why we block ads, delete e-mail newsletters, pay for music and TV channels without ads, and accept the removal of advertising spaces.
+That's why we block ads, delete e-mail newsletters, pay for music and TV channels without ads, and accept the removal of advertising billboards.
 And this reduces trust in us.

 It's like a dog that keeps running away, and the more we shout at it, the more it runs away - more like a chase scene in a comedy film.
 Without energy and strength, sooner or later we give up.
 The smarter way is to take a few steps back and shout briefly.
 With an inspirational relationship and motivation, it begins to run itself.
 You open your arms and remind it of the amazing world it has with you, instead of persecuting it.